 Other times, we just give a name that is rather clinically descriptive.
 Our image “Sunset at Bryce” is like that.
 It just works for photos like that.
 Now think about how something like “Golden Hour in the Hoodoos” would change your views on the photo.
 You’re probably wondering what “golden hour” and “hoodoos” are.
 You would be right to.
 Hoodoos are the name of the rock formations you see and sunset/sunrise is the golden hour.
 See the use of clinical names?

-Sunset at Bryce
+Sunset at Bryce.
+Buy Prints

 Spit-Balling Names